Inside Thomson Reuters

 "Since each person’s job differs, I thought it would be useful to cover a common denominator among the whole office: food!

 The Thomson Reuters Technology Centre is based on two floors of the building, those being the 18th and 19th.
 I was first placed on the 18th, which was a rather busy space, but subsequently moved to the 19th floor, which is much quieter.
 When I arrive at the office, normally just before 8 am, I immediately go get my coffee fix.
 There is a massive spread of about 50 different types of teas and coffees.
-There are even 10 different kinds of milk to choose from, half and half to almond milk to soy and lactose-free – so no matter your preference, it will be accommodated for!
+There are even 10 different kinds of milk to choose from, half and

 After my morning catch-up with my manager, I might pop up for another coffee, and by 10 am, my stomach is growling and I start looking out for the morning snacks.
 These snacks always include fruit and an assortment of nuts/trail mix, but once in a while the chocolate covered raisins or almonds make a welcome appearance.
 It is often a mad rush for the snacks in the morning, especially on the busier 18th floor, so once you spot the snacks being put out, you basically need to run to the kitchen to get in on the action.
-On the 19th floor, they seem to last at least 30 mins, so there is time in case you have a morning meeting.
+On the 19th floor, they seem to last at least 30 mins, so there is

 Where you sit is key and who you know is also very important.
 Luckily for me, on both floors I sit right near the kitchen door, so can spot when the snacks are coming.
 For those far away, people have started setting up live chat alerts to update their group on when snacks arrive.
 Try to get on these chat lists to have the best chance of catching the snacks early.